 Cow care on California dairies is built upon the foundation of providing quality nutrition, comfortable housing, professional veterinary care and routine employee training.
-Additionally, California dairies support standards and performance transparency through the National Dairy Farmers Assuring Responsible Management (FARM) Program.
-Today, more than 98% of the U.S. milk supply comes from participating farms.
+Additionally, California dairies support standards and performance transparency through third party evaluation programs like the National Dairy Farmers Assuring Responsible Management (FARM) Program or other programs such as Validus or American Humane.
+Today, more than 99% of the U.S. milk supply comes from participating farms.
 From the beginning, California has played a leading role in FARM, becoming the first state to adopt the program in 2010.